JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-showcase-tech-testing.md

 that got me thinking and I started reading and watching videos about testing strategies...

-I then created a suite in postman that would rarely change and still built some degree of a guardrail for the code.
+I then created a suite in postman that would rarely change and still creates some degree of a guardrail for the code.
 Basically, regardless the implementation the result was still being tested and passed or failed.

 I am not yet sold on a given testing strategy, so I will meditate about this a little bit more before committing to test the code in one